 Frank had spent his career in the practice of law.
-An attorney with a legal firm, and now in his early sixties, he was beginning to think about how he could begin to wind down his career at the firm.
+An attorney and partner with a legal firm, and now in his early sixties, he was thinking about how he could begin to wind down his career at the firm.